 - Improving topical product penetration and treatment results

-- It sloughs off dead, dry skin to improve skin's appearance and allows moisturizer to penetrate more effectively
+- It sloughs off dead, dry skin to improve the skin's appearance and allow moisturizers to penetrate more effectively.

 2. Treatment for keratosis pilaris: moisturization

-There are a few key products I have been using to moisturize.
-The first is jojoba oil, and the second is this Cleansing Balm.
-Both of these products are extremely moisturizing, without being greasy!
+There are a couple products I have been using to moisturize my skin.
+The first is jojoba oil, and the second is a hydrating Cleansing Balm.
+Both of these products are extremely moisturizing and hydrating!

 Jojoba oil is a great choice for natural skin care because it is the only oil that resembles human sebum (an oily substance that is naturally produced by your skin), which means it doesn't clog your pores.
-It not only moisturizes, but also has anti-bacterial and anti-inflammatory properties, all of which are helpful in healing KP (and many other skin conditions).
-I add lavender essential oil (which also promotes skin healing) to my jojoba oil and apply this to my arms after I shower.
+It not only moisturizes, but also has anti-bacterial and anti-inflammatory properties and has been shown to be helpful in treating many skin conditions including psoriasis.
+I add lavender essential oil (which also promotes skin healing and has anti-inflammatory properties) to my jojoba oil and apply this to my arms after I shower.
 If I'm at home I will also apply it throughout the day.
 I notice a difference in my skin if I miss just one or two days of this.
 It's that powerful.

 The other product I cannot say enough about is this Cleansing Balm.
 It has also been key in helping heal my KP.
 I apply it every night before I go to sleep for some deeply nourishing and healing hydration.